We run a number of services to help you with your health and wellbeing. Find out more below.

 Second Step is the leading voluntary sector organisation in this partnership delivering Community Mental Health Services with Avon and Wiltshire Mental Health NHS Partnership Trust (AWP).

-The Hope Project will provide short-term emotional and practical support for middle aged men, specifically those who are in psychological distress or have recently self-harmed, but are not currently engaged with other mental health services.
+The Hope Project provides short-term emotional and practical support for men aged between 30 and 64, specifically those who are in psychological distress or have recently self-harmed, but are not currently using other mental health services.

 Bristol Ageing Better Wellbeing Therapies is a small friendly team of experienced professionals who will work with you to improve your mental health and wellbeing.
 Our therapists help you create goals that are important to you.
 We provide free one-to-one sessions in the home for those who find it difficult to access therapies elsewhere; this could be due to mobility issues or a lack of confidence.